 Regalia and Announcements

 Graduation Regalia If you have not ordered your regalia, please contact Willsie University Cap & Gown online or at (800) 370-0931 to reserve or purchase your regalia.
-Please note: the deadline to PURCHASE your regalia is May 27, 2015 and the deadline to RENT regalia is July 8, 2015.
+Please note: the deadline to PURCHASE your regalia is mid-May 2017 and the deadline to RENT regalia is late June 2017.
 Orders received after this date will not be processed.

 If you run into any challenges while ordering your regalia, please contact Tony Harvey at Willsie University Cap & Gown directly at email@example.com.

-Announcements: You may purchase NCU graduation announcements from Jostens.
+Announcements: You may purchase NCU graduation announcements and class rings from Jostens.

-We have negotiated a group rate for you and your guests at the Sheraton Phoenix Downtown Hotel, where Commencement 2015 will be held.
+We have negotiated a group rate for you and your guests at the graduation venue, to be announced soon!
 We recommend you book your room early!